BranchMetrics/branch-deep-linking-public-api/README.md

 : Default OG image URL to be used with links.

 **deepview_desktop** _optional_
-: The current deepview selected for the desktop platform
+: The current deepview selected for the desktop platform, (eg "default", "my_template")

 **deepview_ios** _optional_
-: The current deepview selected for the iOS platform
+: The current deepview selected for the iOS platform, (eg "default", "my_template")

 **deepview_android** _optional_
-: The current deepview selected for the Android platform
+: The current deepview selected for the Android platform, (eg "default", "my_template")

 #### Returns